 • Guide departments across the organization on why and how they should break down their silos.

-• Pave the way for your customers to better achieve their goals.
+• Pave the way for your clients to better achieve their goals.

 • Drive Better results, including a faster sales cycle, and more revenue from upselling and cross-selling efforts.

-• Reduce costs through optimizing both sales and marketing practices, improvement in the cost of customer service, and a decrease in customer churn reduce the costs of acquiring new customers.
+• Reduce costs through optimizing both sales and marketing practices, improvement in the cost of customer service, and a decrease in client churn reduce the costs of acquiring new clients.

-• Enable better customer experiences by connecting on an emotional level and provide optimum encounters in a proactive manner.
+• Enable better client experiences by connecting on an emotional level and provide optimum encounters in a proactive manner.

-• Uncover many insights simply through the process of documenting the Customer Journey.
+• Uncover many insights simply through the process of documenting the Client journey.

-• Allows an understanding– and then redesign – of the customer experience.
+• Allows an understanding– and then redesign – of the client experience.

-• The Customer Journey output is designed to be a catalyst for change.
+• The Client journey output is designed to be a catalyst for change.

 • Greater employee satisfaction and confidence with a better understanding of the company’s goals and practices and receiving extra support to help them perform their roles with greater efficiency.

-As we begin the implementation stage, we will utilize the SAMI Customer Journey map framework to gain a clear understanding of where you are at now.
-Understanding where your customer journey is today will directly impact your company’s growth and business development.
-A delightful customer experience creates positive customer engagement.
+As we begin the implementation stage, we will utilize the SAMI Client journey map framework to gain a clear understanding of where you are at now.
+Understanding where your client journey is today will directly impact your company’s growth and business development.
+A delightful client experience creates positive client engagement.

-Building out your customer journey map delivers immediate and long-term benefits for your sales strategy and business growth.
+Building out your client journey map delivers immediate and long-term benefits for your sales strategy and business growth.

-Customer journey maps help you create a more efficient and effective customer experience moving forward.
-You will discover where you may be failing to deliver something your customers consider critical.
-This is key to meeting the high expectations customers have today.
-An efficient and effective customer experience gives you a competitive edge on the global stage.
+Client journey maps help you create a more efficient and effective client experience moving forward.
+You will discover where you may be failing to deliver something your clients consider critical.
+This is key to meeting the high expectations clients have today.
+An efficient and effective client experience gives you a competitive edge on the global stage.

-Building a customer journey map helps you understand your customers better.
+Building a client journey map helps you understand your clients better.
 In turn, fostering a more productive cohesion between your team silos or business units.
-Through the mapping process your team members gain a fresh perspective as to why each department needs to be closer to the customer journey.
+Through the mapping process your team members gain a fresh perspective as to why each department needs to be closer to the client journey.

-When we follow the SAMI customer journey mapping framework we help you identify objectives, task, and priorities.
-By taking this approach to your customer journey, you’re brought closer to the real things that make your business work.
+When we follow the SAMI client journey mapping framework we help you identify objectives, task, and priorities.
+By taking this approach to your client journey, you’re brought closer to the real things that make your business work.
 It provides you the opportunity to make changes and assess their benefits on the fly.
 This can then drive your decisions and goals for your sales strategy going forward.

-Mapping the customer journey gives a broad and clear view of how your customer experiences your business.
+Mapping the client journey gives a broad and clear view of how your client experiences your business.
 This is tremendously helpful for designing, planning, and executing the rollout of future products/services.
-A customer journey map will also help you focus when it comes to how, when, and where to market your new products/services.
+A client journey map will also help you focus when it comes to how, when, and where to market your new products/services.

-Every owner, executive, and board knows that customer pain points add cost to the business.
-Mapping the customer journey helps you identify customer pain points.
-During the SAMI framework process we reveal how many pain points there are and determine how severe they are for your customers.
+Every owner, executive, and board knows that client pain points add cost to the business.
+Mapping the client journey helps you identify client pain points.
+During the SAMI framework process we reveal how many pain points there are and determine how severe they are for your clients.

-Another key benefit of mapping the customer journey is how it cultivates your entire teams desire to innovate.
+Another key benefit of mapping the client journey is how it cultivates your entire teams desire to innovate.
 Innovation happens when brainstorming, seeking alternate input, and fresh ideas happen.
-The customer journey mapping exercise inspires and promotes this drive to offer the best possible customer’s experience.
+The client journey mapping exercise inspires and promotes this drive to offer the best possible client’s experience.
 And it can help you identify a great product/service you can offer them next.

-When we ask, “how do we help our customers achieve their goals”, we begin the SAMI Customer Journey mapping process.
+When we ask, “how do we help our clients achieve their goals”, we begin the SAMI Client journey mapping process.
 Together, using the SAMI framework, we will map your existing sales journey.
-This is a strategic approach to better understanding customer expectations and is crucial for optimizing the customer experience.
+This is a strategic approach to better understanding client expectations and is crucial for optimizing the client experience.

-To build an accurate customer journey map we prompt input from across the business.
-This is why the customer journey team includes representatives from departments all over the organization.
-People from different areas of the business will have insights and familiarity with specific arenas, how they work, and how customers experience them.
-It’s vital to document these elements in our mapping process to acquire the whole picture of the customer experience.
+To build an accurate client journey map we prompt input from across the business.
+This is why the client journey team includes representatives from departments all over the organization.
+People from different areas of the business will have insights and familiarity with specific arenas, how they work, and how clients experience them.
+It’s vital to document these elements in our mapping process to acquire the whole picture of the client experience.

-At first glance, creating your buyer persona for the customer journey map process may seem apparent.
+At first glance, creating your buyer persona for the client journey map process may seem apparent.
 Especially if you take the shortcut of modeling the persona after a specific existing client.
-However, creating your buyer persona is an essential building block of capturing the big picture of your customer journey.
+However, creating your buyer persona is an essential building block of capturing the big picture of your client journey.

-We will focus our efforts on crafting one buying persona to utilize for the customer mapping journey.
-Optimally, this persona exemplifies your target customer.
+We will focus our efforts on crafting one buying persona to utilize for the client mapping journey.
+Optimally, this persona exemplifies your target client.
 The first step is to define their role, industry, goals, and motivations.
 Tapping into the sales team members knowledge will help us avoid assumptions and stereotyping.

 The second step to craft a robust buying persona is asking questions that clarify their connection to a specific problem, situation, product or service.
 Identify the distinct problem, situation, product or service for the buying persona.
 Then answer from the perspective of the buyer persona: